Your website might already be available in several languages. How do you choose what language to display to your users?

-Laura is a native Catalan speaker, she also speaks Spanish and English and lives in Japan.
-She wants to know about concerts in her area this weekend, she visits a website and finds a list of events, but the information is in Japanese.
+Laura is a native Catalan speaker; she also speaks Spanish and English and lives in Japan.
+She wants to know about concerts in her area this weekend and she visits a website and finds a list of events, but the information is in Japanese.
 She leaves the website.

 What would have happened if she visited a website in Catalan and only concerts taking place in Barcelona appeared?
-She would also leave the website as it’s irrelevant information to her.
+She would also leave the website.

-In this scenario, using location would make sense, but also we cannot ignore Laura’s browser language.
-We, therefore, need to combine both location (IP) and browser settings.
+In this scenario, using location would make sense, but we cannot ignore Laura’s browser language either.
+We need to combine both location (IP) and browser settings.